Mbucari/GEHistoricalImagery/docs/availability.md

 From here you can select different dates to display the imagery availability.

 ### Availability Map 1 - Imagery from 2024/06/05
-This diagram, shown by pressing `0` in the console, shows the tils with available imagery from 2024/06/05.
+This diagram, shown by pressing `0` in the console, shows the tiles with available imagery from 2024/06/05.
 The shaded areas represent tiles which contain imagery for the selected date.
 The entire region is shaded, so imagery from 2024/06/05 is available for all tiles within the region.

 ```console
 Tile availability on 2024/06/05